-- (a) The supervisor reasonably believes, based upon objective facts, that the employee is under the influence of alcohol or CDS that are impairing his/her ability to perform duties safely and efficiently. - (b) The employee discharges a firearm in the performance of his/her duties (excluding training or authorized euthanizing of an animal). - (c) The employee discharges a firearm issued by the Department while off-duty, resulting in injury, death or substantial property damage. - (d) The employee drives a motor vehicle in the performance of his/her duties and becomes involved in an incident that results in bodily injury, death or substantial damage to property.
+- (a) The supervisor reasonably believes, based upon objective facts, that the employee is under the influence of alcohol or CDS that is impairing the employee's ability to perform duties safely and efficiently. - (b) The employee discharges a firearm in the performance of the employee's duties (excluding training or authorized euthanizing of an animal). - (c) The employee discharges a firearm issued by the Department while off-duty, resulting in injury, death, or substantial property damage. - (d) The employee drives a motor vehicle in the performance of the employee's duties and becomes involved in an incident that results in bodily injury, death, or substantial damage to property.

-An officer who is under investigation may be ordered to submit to a blood alcohol test and/or a blood, breath or urine test for CDS when the testing specifically relates to the investigation (Md.
-Code PS § 3-104(I)(1)).
+An officer who is under investigation may be ordered to submit to a blood alcohol test and/or a blood, breath, or urine test for CDS when the testing specifically relates to the investigation (Md.
+Code PS § 3-107).